 Source-Oriented Medical Record Format: Overview and FAQ

 It’s important for healthcare organizations to compile accurate and well-organized medical records for safe and efficient care.
 Facilities choose the appropriate format for organizing data based on their size, acuity, and patient population.
-The source-oriented medical record format is one common strategy healthcare leaders utilize to keep track of patient progress and assess treatment efficacy.
+The source-oriented medical record (SOMR) format is one common strategy healthcare leaders utilize to keep track of patient progress and assess treatment efficacy.

-In this article, we review the concept of source-oriented charting, explain the benefits and drawbacks of using this style of data documentation, and provide some examples for how it can be used to promote collaborative patient care and improve health outcomes.
+We’ll review the concept of source-oriented charting, explain the benefits and drawbacks of using this style of data documentation, and provide some examples for how it can be used to promote collaborative patient care and improve health outcomes.

 What Are Source-Oriented Medical Records?